A2.19: At the camping

 Beim Camping

-At the camping introduces vocabulary and dialogues for registering a campsite, asking for directions with a map, and discussing camping regions.
-Key words include der Stellplatz (campsite), die Karte (map), and beobachten (to observe), helping you navigate and enjoy German camping culture.
+At the camping lesson teaches useful vocabulary and expressions for registering a campsite, asking for directions with a map, and discussing camping regions.
+Key words include Stellplatz (campsite), Karte (map), Tannenbäume (fir trees), Bach (stream), and beobachten (to observe).
+Practice dialogues and verb conjugations focus on real camping scenarios and nature-related conversations.

 Vocabulary (15)